 - Learning which phones are popular and which brands are strongest is key to understanding the current situation if only to know just how many players there are in the market.

-- While in some cases market share may shift based on new releases and older brands that failed to adapt may fizzle out (Blackberry, for example), ultimately we can expect these top brands to be the ones to watch, if only because they have the money to spend on research and development to keep up with the competition.
+- While in some cases market share may shift based on new releases and older brands that failed to adapt may fizzle out (Blackberry, for example, though even they might be having something of a comeback), ultimately we can expect these top brands to be the ones to watch.
+They have the money to spend on research and development to keep up with the competition.

 - Depending on where you live, you may have only heard of a few of these companies.
 What remains to be seen in the coming decade is whether we expect companies mostly working in Eastern markets to try and expand further, or whether Western tech giants will more aggressively pursue the reverse.

 - Yet how many phones do the companies above ship?
 Naturally, some phones are more expensive than others, and others might have a longer shelf life.
 We recommend you don’t use this statistic to determine entirely who is “winning” so to speak, but to get a better impression as to how many devices are out in the world.

 If you’re just a smartphone consumer or user, we recommend that you don’t focus too much on who is leading and instead focus on which phone can provide you with the best experience.
 Yet which phones are popular can tell you what features people want, or at least what marketing tactics are working.
 This in itself can be incredibly useful information.